 This resistor is called a Single-In-Line (SIL) resistor network.
 It is made with many resistors of the same value, all in one package.
 One side of each resistor is connected with one side of all the other resistors inside.
-One example of its use would be to control the current in a circuit powering many light emitting diodes (LEDs).
+One example of its use would be to control the current in a circuit powering many light emitting diodes (LED's).
 In the photograph on the left, 8 resistors are housed in the package.
 Each of the leads on the package is one resistor.
 The ninth lead on the left side is the common lead.
 The face value of the resistance is printed.
 (It depends on the supplier.)
 Some resistor networks have a "4S" printed on the top of the resistor network.
 The 4S indicates that the package contains 4 independent resistors that are not wired together inside.
 The housing has eight leads instead of nine.
-The internal wiring of these typical resistor networks have been illustrated below.
-The size (black part) of the resistor network which I have is as follows: For the type with 9 leads, the thickness is 1.8 mm, the height 5 mm, and the width 23 mm.
-For the types with 8 component leads, the thickness is 1.8 mm, the height 5 mm, and the width 20 mm.
+The internal wiring of these typical resistor networks has been illustrated below.
+The size (black part) of the resistor network which I have is as follows: For the type with 9 leads, the thickness is 1.8 mm, the height 5 mm, and the width 20 mm.

 Metal film resistors: metal film resistors are used when a higher tolerance (more accurate value) is needed.
 They are much more accurate in value than carbon film resistors.
 They have good temperature stability, good long time stability, cannot handle overloads well.
 They have about $\pm 0.05\%$ tolerance.
 They have about $\pm 0.05\%$ tolerance.
 Resistors that are about $\pm 1\%$ are more than sufficient.
 Ni-Cr (Nichrome) seems to be used for the material of resistor.

 The metal film resistor is used for bridge circuits, filter circuits, and low-noise analog signal circuits.

-Thick film resistor: similar properties as metal film resistor but can handle surges better, and withstand high temperatures,
+Thick film resistor: similar properties as metal film resistor but can handle surges better, and withstand high temperatures.

-Thin film resistor: good long time stability, good temperature stability, good voltage dependently rating, low noise, not good for RF, low surge handling capacity
+Thin film resistor: good long time stability, good temperature stability, good voltage dependently rating, low noise, not good for RF, low surge handling capacity.

-Metal oxide resistor: mostly similar features as metal film resistor but better surge handling capacity, higher temperature rating them metal film resistor, low voltage dependently, low noise, better for RF than wire wound resistor but usually worse temperature stability
+Metal oxide resistor: mostly similar features as metal film resistor but better surge handling capacity, higher temperature rating them metal film resistor, low voltage dependently, low noise, better for RF than wire wound resistor but usually worse temperature stability.